-For the first thousand years of Christianity there was no "Roman Catholicism" as it is known it today, simply because there was no Eastern Orthodoxy or Protestantism to distinguish it.
-There was only the "one, holy, catholic church" (note: "catholic" means "universal"), affirmed by the early creeds, which was the body of Christian believers all over the western world, united by common traditions, Christian beliefs, church structure and worship.
+For the first 1,500 years of Christianity there was no "Catholicism" as it is known it today, simply because there were no other forms of Christianity to distinguish it.
+There was only the "one, holy, catholic church" ("catholic" means "universal"), which was the body of Christian believers all over the western world, united by common traditions, beliefs, church structure and worship.
 Before the Reformation (in the 1500s), if you were a Christian, you belonged to the Catholic Church.
 Any other form of Christianity was considered a heresy, not a Christian denomination.

 Roman Catholicism is by far the largest Christian group.
 With more than one billion adherents, Catholics constitute about half of the world's Christians.
 Catholicism is the majority religion of Italy, Spain, and nearly all Latin American countries.
 In 2001, about 24 percent of Americans identified themselves as Catholic, making Catholicism the largest Christian denomination in America (if the Protestant denominations are counted individually).
 The next largest denomination, Baptists, was claimed by 16 percent of Americans.
 Yet if Protestants are considered as one group, Catholics remain a minority among America's Christians.
-(See Religion Statistics)

 Distinctive Roman Catholic beliefs include the special authority of the pope, the ability of saints to intercede on behalf of believers, the concept of purgatory as a place of afterlife purification before entering heaven, and the doctrine of transubstantiation - that is, that the bread used in the Eucharist becomes the true body of Christ when blessed by a priest.

-With the possible exception of some Anglican churches, the Catholic liturgy tends to be more formal and ritualized than its Protestant counterparts.
+Generally, Catholic worship tends to be more formal and ritualized than its Protestant counterparts.
 Services follow a prescribed liturgy and priests wear more elaborate vestments than most Protestant ministers.
-Catholics usually celebrate the Eucharist more often than do Protestants, usually weekly.
-In Catholicism, the Eucharist is called the Mass.Catholic Sacraments
+Catholics usually celebrate the Eucharist (which they call Mass) more often than do Protestants, usually weekly.

 Catholics observe seven sacraments: religious rituals believed to be commanded by God and effective in conferring grace on the believer.
 Other distinctive Catholic practices include veneration of saints, use of the crucifix, and the use of rosary beads in prayer.